billtoner/recipes/coconut-macaroons.md

 - Roll into small balls about the size of a teaspoon
   - Plastic gloves are helpful for this step
   - Place on cookie sheet with parchment paper
+  - Should make about 25 cookies or so
 - Bake at 325 F for about 25 minutes
   - You're done once you see a little bit of brown on the outside
   - Sample one and make sure it's not too gooey on the inside
 - Cool for about 20 minutes.